encode/django-rest-framework/docs/api-guide/renderers.md

     class UserDetail(generics.RetrieveAPIView):
         """
-        A view that returns a templated HTML representations of a given user.
+        A view that returns a templated HTML representation of a given user.
         """
         queryset = User.objects.all()
         renderer_classes = (TemplateHTMLRenderer,)